Let Yourself Feel All Your Feelings

 There’s no such thing as a “negative” emotion or an emotion that is wrong or unproductive or unhealthy.
 Emotions just are.
 It’s what we do with our emotions which can be healthy or unhealthy.
 Ironically, many of our problems come, not from our feelings, but from not suppressing, avoiding, or projecting them.

-Rather than fighting against them, we need to let ourselves feel all our feelings, knowing that “no feeling is final.”
+Rather than fighting against them, we need to let ourselves feel all our feelings, knowing, as Rilke said, that “no feeling is final.”
 Jem Bendell exemplified this embrace of difficult emotions in his 2019 speech at the launch of Extinction Rebellion in Oxford Circus:

 The truth is we are scared and we are brave enough to say so.